srinivasyadav18/xapian-gsoc-plan/proposal.rst

         or not.

 Plan :
-      * Go is Statically-typed language and each variable is of only one type.
+      * Go is Statically-typed language and each variable can  only be of one type.

         Example :
         /*